 When the eustachian tubes are working properly, they allow your ear to keep clear by helping your ear ventilate.
 Has your ear ever “popped?”
 That’s the eustachian tube opening up to keep the air pressure in your middle ear the same as the outside world.

-Buildup of fluid inside the middle ear can lead to ear infections, pain and sleep disruptions (especially in kids).
+Fluid buildup inside the middle ear can lead to ear infections, pain and sleep disruptions (especially in kids).
 Too much fluid in the middle ear also makes it hard for the eardrum to vibrate normally, which can cause hearing loss.

 This is where ear tubes provide important relief.